The ART WORKS:

 The image displayed on the Welcome Page will be updated periodically.
 The current Welcome Page, and previous Welcome Pages, are available for viewing in the site ARCHIVES, which also includes links to the previous version of my web site and additional archived material.

 To facilitate speedy page loading the images presented on this site have been greatly reduced in size from the originals, and converted to JPEG format with a maximum width of 600 pixels.
-These reduced resolution images will not display the fine details present in the originals.
+These reduced resolution images may not display the fine details present in the originals.
 Some of the images on this site will include a close-up of a portion of the image, providing an example of the fine detail.
-The original image files are capable of producing large prints with no evidence of pixelation or other unwanted artifacts.
+Instructions on viewing the close-up will accompany these images.
+The original high resolution image files are capable of producing large prints with no evidence of pixelation or other unwanted artifacts.

 Background: I've been involved in artistic pursuits all of my life.
 Throughout school I majored in Art, including seven years of college in San Diego.
 In the early 1980's I began a career in the semiconductor industry, retiring in the spring of 2015 from Texas Instruments after 33 years as a CAD engineer, application designer, and web site architect.